estelleccl/rails_url_-shortener/README.md

 - use sql statement instead of activerecord
 - index the url table and short_url
 - pluck all the short_url from the database and find whether the url exist of not - if exist then only search
-- wip - if server busy - push to background job via sidekiq/active job
+- click counter push to background job via sidekiq/active job